Site Logo

 Setting a vision for the future

-Reaching its goals has been easy for the digital agency this time around.
+Reaching it’s goals has been easy for the digital agency this time around.
 Planning operations from the get-go helped with growth.
-We also looked at other start-up concepts for guidance, including the Lean Start-Up methodology Profit First method and design thinking (also see this link).
+We also looked at other start-up concepts for guidance, including the Lean Start-Up methodology and the Profit First method of accounting.

 We’re working on telling our story to attract more team members.
 Our non-traditional framework and project flexibility gives us a bigger pool than most agencies our size.